Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Analyze feature representations of DNNs

 \subsection{Reconstruction uncertainty}

-The metric of RU is also derived from the entropy in Equation~\eqref{eqn:entropy}.
-The SID focuses on input information used to compute an intermediate-layer feature, while the RU describes the discarding of input information that can be recovered from the feature.
-Due to the redundancy of the input information, an input pixel may be well recovered by the feature, even when the pixel is not used for feature extraction.
+The metric of RU is also derived from the entropy in Equation~(\ref{eqn:entropy}).
+The CID focuses on the input information used to compute a feature, while the RU describes the discarding of input information that can be recovered from the feature.
+Due to the redundancy of the input information, a pixel may be well recovered from the feature, even when the pixel is not used for feature extraction.